open-telemetry/opentelemetry-collector-contrib/processor/filterprocessor/README.md

   A match occurs if the record matches any expression in this given list.
 - `bodies`: Bodies defines a list of possible log bodies to match the logs against.
   A match occurs if the record matches any expression in this given list.
+- `min_severity`: MinSeverity defines the minimum severity with which a log record should match. e.g. if this is "INFO", all log records with "INFO" severity and above (WARN[2-4], ERROR[2-4], FATAL[2-4]) are matched.
+  If this option is specified, no logs with "DEFAULT" severity will be matched.
+  The list of valid severities that may be used for this option can be found [here](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md#displaying-severity)

 For metrics: